 - Waste of the valuable time of senior members of staff called upon for “correction duty”

 - Impairment of the organisation’s image

 Here are the four components of the service Stefan Wheaton proposes in order to limit these risks:

 Step 1 – A thorough critical study

 A thorough critical study of a representative sample of authentic documents written by accomplished internal native speakers of English in order to :

 - identify and describe the characteristics of a house-style (tone, style, vocabulary….)

 - establish models of good writing practice

-- At the second stage we compare examples of these documents written by non-native speakers of English with the afore-mentioned models.
+A comparison of examples of these documents written by non-native speakers of English with the afore-mentioned models.
 We thus identify specific areas for improvement (AFIs) in, for example:

 - giving reasons